microsoft/mona-saas/README.md

 > You don't have to use Azure Logic Apps.
 [Event Grid offers a wide range of built-in options for handling events.](https://learn.microsoft.com/azure/event-grid/event-handlers)

+Of course, once you've configured your integrations, you'll want to test them...

 ### Test your event integrations

 Mona makes it easy to test your Marketplace integrations before going live with your SaaS offer.